Product margin

 Example of product margin for an ecommerce store

 An ecommerce store sells a pair of wireless earbuds for $100.
-The total cost to source, package, and ship the product is $60.
+The total cost to source and package the product is $60.

-This means the store earns a 40% profit margin on each sale.
+This means the store earns a 40% product margin on each sale, before operating expenses like marketing, customer support, and fulfillment are deducted.

 Driftcharge Tip